MECA-SNAKE/flipper-snake/README.md

 #### 3. Undulated

-Lateral undulation is the main type of locomotion for snakes.
-It is the usual undulated movement that we intuitively think about when picturing a moving snake.
-To implement that, we had to look at the math behind this movement.
+Lateral undulation, the typical undulating movement of a snake, was the primary locomotion type we aimed to achieve in our project.
+Implementing this motion required a closer look at the underlying mathematics.

-It turns out with surprise that the equation for a simple undulation was not really difficult because it’s only a sine wave (logic you should say).
-We have to be attentive to this motion because what we described lies on a continuous world, but our snake is composed of multiple servo motors with pieces of **fixed length**, which is something discrete, it's the opposite of a real snake that can extend his body.
-This was the part we were the most afraid of.
-We could have designed parts as perfect as possible, the fact that this sine equation is in a continuous world, we couldn't know if implementing it on our snake would work.
-It turns out that yes it worked!
+Surprisingly, the equation for a simple undulation was not overly complex; it could be represented by a sine wave.
+In theory, this may seem logical, but there was a crucial consideration to keep in mind.
+While our concept of undulation exists in a continuous world, our robotic snake consists of discrete components with **fixed length**, unlike a real snake that can extend its body.
+This aspect posed a significant challenge and was a source of concern for us.
+No matter how well-designed our parts were, implementing a continuous sine wave equation on our snake remained uncertain.
+However, through rigorous testing and experimentation, we discovered that our implementation of the sine wave equation for lateral undulation did indeed work.
+The coordinated movement of the servo motors and the discrete segments produced a convincing simulation of the undulating motion observed in real snakes.

+Overcoming this challenge was a significant milestone in our project, as it enabled us to replicate the characteristic locomotion of snakes.
+Although our snake's body consists of fixed-length segments, we were able to utilize the principles of the sine wave to achieve a fluid and lifelike undulation

 ## Limitation